 Becoming a living transplant donor is a major decision.

 You’re not just saving one life.
-You give a piece of your liver for someone else to live a happier, healthier life.
-And, you forever leave a mark on your liver recipient’s family and friends.
+You’re giving a piece of your liver for someone else to live a happier, healthier life.
+And you forever leave a mark on your liver recipient’s family and friends.

 Being a living liver donor comes with benefits and risks that you should know before deciding to donate.